 You can find out which one you are by taking this quiz, but here’s a brief summary of the tendencies and the learning methods that suit them best.
 How much further will you go in your language studies with these insights under your belt?

 Discipline comes easily to you, and you can uphold your own expectations for yourself just as easily as you uphold the expectations of others.
 Your strength is your ability to balance your commitments, whether they’re to yourself or to someone else.
 You’re kind of the definition of a self-starter, and you generally follow through on what you say you’re going to do.
 However, you can be a little inflexible, and you might struggle with your need to “do it all yourself.”

 When it comes to learning methods, the best approach for your type would be to clearly define your goals from the beginning, but to give yourself permission to deviate from your rigid timeline.
 You won’t struggle to follow through on something you’ve made up your mind to do, but you do have a tendency to be overly hard on yourself sometimes, which can paradoxically get in the way of your success.

 If you’re a Questioner, you won’t do something unless you’ve evaluated it from every angle and decided that it makes sense for you to do it.
-You don’t respond well to arbitrary, irrational or inefficient demands, and you probably spend a fair amount of time researching various options and methods before you spring into action.
+You don’t respond well to arbitrary, irrational or inefficient demands, and you probably spend a fair amount of time researching various options and learning methods before you spring into action.